nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 ### Eponymous templates

 I can guess what you’re thinking, oh no, another template to learn?
 Well not exactly. **Eponymous templates are templates defined in a particular way enabling alternative access of one type or value inside**.
-If you look at the above template again, it only defines one aliased type called <code>type</code> and we then access that using dot notation to actually use it.
+If you look at the above template again, it only defines one aliased type called `type` and we then access that using dot notation to actually use it.
 It would be nicer to infer that type or value for use during template instantiation.
 To do this is to create an eponymous template.
 Here is the above example re-written to be one:

 <script src="https://gist.github.com/nomad-software/5aa14fec8cc353b6d2c8b50c7fc027e3.js"></script>